Exploring Juneteenth: Local Events, Resources & More

 General Order No. 3 announcing the enforcement of the Emancipation Proclamation.

 On June 19, 1865, Gen. Gordon Granger arrived with the Union Army in Galveston, Texas, and issued General Order No. 3 announcing the enforcement of President Lincoln’s Emancipation Proclamation (which had been issued more than two years earlier on Jan.
 1, 1863) and ending slavery in Texas.
-Even though the Confederate army had surrendered at Appomattox in April, the war persisted in more remote places across the south and southwest.
-Many enslaved Blacks had already freed themselves by escaping across Union lines, but for countless others, it took the arrival of the Union troops and northern control of land and government to enforce liberation.
+Even though the Confederate army had surrendered at Appomattox in April, the war persisted in more remote places across the south and southwest, and it took the arrival of the Union troops and northern control of land and government to enforce liberation in many of those areas.

 A Juneteenth parade in Richmond, Va., in 1905.